lmiller1990/rails-cypress/README.md

 Once you have the UI running, however, simply rerunning the test should be enough to pass.
 Typically I only open the UI once, and leave it open, so it is not a big deal locally.
 On CI, this is a huge problem though.
 I'm going to get in contact with the Cypress team and see if they have a work around.

-Anyway, one last thing I want to add is the ability to seed some data, depending on the test.
+One last thing I want to add is the ability to seed some data, depending on the test.
 For this, I'll use another test-env-only controller.
 Create it with `touch app/controllers/test/seeds_controller.rb`.
 Add a test with `touch spec/controllers/test/seeds_controller_spec.rb`.
 Add the following test:

 ```rb
 require 'rails_helper'